Codecademy/docs/content/java/concepts/array-list/terms/forEach/forEach.md

 ---
 Title: '.forEach()'
-Description: 'Performs an action on each element of the ArrayList.'
+Description: 'Performs a specified action on each element in an ArrayList.'
 Subjects:
   - 'Code Foundations'
   - 'Computer Science'